 As well as at least one wiretapping mission in Raven Shield.

 Viva Las Vegas: Hits every major landmark, including The Strip, Brand X knockoffs of the Stratosphere and Caesar's Palace, a casino vault, a monorail station, a random desert oil refinery, and the Hoover Dam.

 Averted in the first game; it's quite possible for Ding to get killed in the first mission depending on how badly you play, and the game goes on anyway.
 In fact, the game continues even if literally all of the named characters are killed, you're just stuck with useless Red Shirts for the rest of the game.

 Western Terrorists: The terrorists in all games differ greatly in nationality and ideology, and arabic and/or islamic terrorists are pretty uncommon.
 The vast majority of terrorists in the games are either fascist, communist or nationalist western groups.
 This is also the case in the novel, as well as most of Clancy's works.

 What Could Have Been: The first game in the franchise began life as a tactical shooter based on the FBI Hostage Rescue Team.
 It was changed to an adaptation of Tom Clancy's novel to give it more appeal to international audiences.

-What Happened to the Mouse?: In Lockdown, in one of the missions it's mentioned that one of the hostages is John Clark's niece.
+What Happened to the Mouse?: In Lockdown, in one of the missions it's mentioned that one of the hostages is Alistair Stanley's niece.
 During the mission, she makes a radio call stating that she's escaped from her captors, during which she is suddenly attacked by one of the terrorists.
 She's never heard from or mentioned again, and Clark never says that she was killed or acts like anything important happened.